elsolenllamas/atomic-styleguide-grunt-sass/README.md

 - Handlebars (as template engine)
 - Grunt Sass (to compile sass structure into one css file)

+<small>to run this WIP project you need to:</small><br/>
+'npm install' to get the node_modules packages,<br/>
+'bower install' if you want to add Bourbon mixins and Neat.

-to run this WIP project you can use the command 'grunt', this will generate the .css and run the server
+Then, you can use the command 'grunt', this will generate the .css and run the server

 ####Atomic Design Structure